kdufera/node-order-entery-system/README.md

 * MongoDB is required for this project
     * run 'nongod'

-* Clone the repo
+* Clone the repo and install NPM libraries
     * run 'npm install'

+* Run the App
-* run 'node .' or 'nodmon .'
+    *  'node .' or 'nodmon .'

 # Main API's